alephium/www/src/content/news/builders-uncut-goldcastleclub-swapa-0c5e81b15f2b/index.md

 #### Did you learn how to code in the process?

-Yes, I knew a little, but I learned a lot quickly with Gold Castle Club. <a href="https://docs.alephium.org/ralph" >Ralph</a>, the Alephium language is very good for beginners.
+Yes, I knew a little, but I learned a lot quickly with Gold Castle Club.
+[Ralph](https://docs.alephium.org/ralph), the Alephium language is very good for beginners.

 #### You started one ambitious project and then a second one, Swapa.
 How are you handling both?